Vladislav0Art/vk-meeting-schedule-bot/README.md

 You can try this bot online [here](https://vk.com/meeting_schedule_bot).

-There are several commands this bot support:
+There are several commands this bot supports:

 1. `Start`: Shows the abaliable commands,